 Attending in-person Services

-Please join us on Sundays at 10:30 am in our new home at the Sedona United Methodist Church, located at 110 Indian Cliffs Road at the roundabout intersection of AZ Highway 179 and Back o’ Beyond/Indian Cliffs.
-This summer’s services (July & August) were held in the New Room, a separate building at the south end of the property.
+Please join us on Sundays at 10:30 am in our present home at the Sedona United Methodist Church, located at 110 Indian Cliffs Road at the roundabout intersection of AZ Highway 179 and Back o’ Beyond/Indian Cliffs.
+We are currently meeting in the New Room, located to the south of the main church building, and occasionally in the Sanctuary on the second floor of the main building.
+Our summer services (July & August) are held in the New Room.

 Children Attending Services